fneum/academic-kickstart/content/publication/spatial-sector/index.md

   focal_point: "Smart"
 ---

-Electricity transmission expansion has suffered many delays in Europe in recent decades, despite its importance for integrating renewable electricity into the energy system.
-A hydrogen network which reuses the existing fossil gas network would not only help supply demand for low-emission fuels, but could also help to balance variations in wind and solar energy across the continent and thus avoid power grid expansion.
-We pursue this idea by varying the allowed expansion of electricity and hydrogen grids in net-zero CO2 scenarios for a sector-coupled European energy system with high shares of renewables and self-sufficient supply.
-We cover the electricity, buildings, transport, agriculture, and industry sectors across 181 regions and model every third hour of a year.
-With this high spatio-temporal resolution, we can capture bottlenecks in transmission and the variability of demand and renewable supply.
-Our results show a consistent benefit of a pan-continental hydrogen backbone that connects high-yield regions with demand centers, synthetic fuel production and geological storage sites.
-Developing a hydrogen network reduces system costs by up to 6%, with highest benefits when electricity grid reinforcements cannot be realised.
+Europe's electricity transmission expansion suffers many delays, despite its significance for integrating renewable electricity.
+A hydrogen network reusing the existing gas network could not only help to supply demand for low-emission fuels, but could also balance variations in wind and solar energy across the continent and thus avoid power grid expansion.
+Our investigation varies the allowed expansion of electricity and hydrogen grids in net-zero \co scenarios for a sector-coupled European energy system, capturing transmission bottlenecks, renewable supply and demand variability, and pipeline retrofitting and geological storage potentials.
+We find that a hydrogen network connecting regions with low-cost and abundant renewable potentials to demand centers, electrofuel production and cavern storage sites reduces system costs by up to 26 bn€/a (3.4%).
+While expanding both networks together can achieve the largest cost reductions by 9.9%, the expansion of neither is essential in a net-zero system as long as higher costs can be accepted, and flexibility options allow managing transmission bottlenecks.
-Between 58% and 66% of this backbone could be built from repurposed natural gas pipelines.
-However, we find that hydrogen networks can only partially substitute for power grid expansion, and that both can achieve strongest cost savings of 12% together.